Intermesh/groupoffice-docs/developer/building-a-server-module.rst

 To follow this tutorial you need the following software installed:

 1. `git <https://git-scm.com/>`_.
 For version management.
-2. An editor.
-We like to use `Netbeans <https://www.netbeans.org>`_ The 8.2 version with PHP support.
+2. An editor to edit PHP and Javascript files.
 3. `Postman <https://www.getpostman.com/>`_.
 For testing the backend API without the User Interface.

 Code standards